What Makes a Game High-rated? Towards Factors of Video Game Success: Conclusion

 \section{Conclusion}

-This paper investigate which aspect better describe the high-rated game projects.
-We collected data from 200 video game projects and analyze a set of different aspects: \textit{team size}, \textit{levels-of-independence}, \textit{game genre}, \textit{game platform}, \textit{graphical-perspective}, \textit{game mode} and \textit{development problems}.
-We also collected numeric ratings for each game using Metacritic and other review aggregators.
-We use this data to investigate which of these aspects affect the success of the games.
+In this work, we investigated which aspects better describe the high-rated games.
+We collected data from 200 video game projects and analysed a set of factors: \textit{team size}, \textit{levels of independence}, \textit{game genre}, \textit{game platform}, \textit{graphical-perspective}, \textit{game mode} and \textit{development problems}.
+We also collected numeric scores for each game using ``Metacritic'' and other review aggregators.
+We used this data to investigate which of these factors affect the success of the games.

+We asked the research question: \textbf{Which factors better describe high-rated games?} We answer that while none of the factors have a strong relationship with games success, our results show that larger teams are often related to higher-rated games.
+Higher-rated games also present more occurrences of crunch time but less problems with scope, delays, budget, and cutting features.
+Additionally, the level of freedom given to game developers does not correlate to scores.

-The results show that the none of the aspects have a strong relationship with the game's success.
-A further analysis on the high-rated games confirms previous study \cite{politowski20} were \textit{team}, \textit{technical}, and \textit{game-design} aspects should be the main focus of the game developers.
+A further analysis on the games confirmed previous study \cite{politowski20} in that \textit{team}, \textit{technical}, and \textit{game-design} factors should be the main focus of the game developers.
+These findings may serve as guidelines for video game project managers regarding important points to be monitored in any project, from planning to execution.

+\paragraph{Limitations} Over the last decades, the video game market has been growing and there has been a constant influx of new gaming platforms and titles every year.
+Given this broad scenario, our dataset may be too small to represent the frequency of game development issues.

+Also, our choice of measuring success through scores can be argued to be an oversimplification.
+Review aggregators may serve as an indicator of how much the critics or the audience enjoyed a given title, but this may not be directly linked to its financial success, or the performance of a studio's team and project management practices.

-Future works we should investigate how to apply better practices to the game development.
-For example, how to distribute the skill expertise of the team?
-Does it change depending of the game genre?
+\paragraph{Future Work} In future works, we aim to expand our database, adding to our analysis a larger number of postmortems.
+Additionally, we will study the aforementioned factors in-depth, to understand how to apply better practices to game development.
+For example, how to balance the skill expertise on a given video game development team?
+Does it change depending on the game genre?
 How to keep a design vision given the iterative nature of the game development?
-There are many challenges that will require specific studies to address it properly.
+Many challenges will require specific studies to be addressed properly.